DANIEL EDWARD JURECKO

 as crew chief and gunner was shot down.

-Daniel was flying with James Dayton, pilot, George Condrey III,
+Daniel was flying with James Dayton, Aircraft Commander, George Condrey III,

 pilot and Robert Jenne, Door Gunner.
 Daniel's body was not